willemt/dogebox/protocol/one-folder-protocol.rst

 6. File alteration monitoring
 =============================
 *Note: Compliance within this section is not required for a client to be compatible with OFP.
-This section is meant to provide guidance to the OFP client implementor.*
+This section is only meant to provide guidance to the OFP implementor.*

 Clients need to monitor the following filesystem events: